 Press ESC to close

-Housing one of the largest art collections outside of London, the Walker Art Gallery stands among impressive Georgian public buildings along William Brown Street in Liverpool’s Cultural Quarter.
-Surrounded by the Central Library, the World Museum, and St George’s Hall, with Dale Street leading straight down to the iconic Royal Liver Building, a walk along here is a treat for architecture and history lovers.
+Housing one of the largest art collections outside of London, the Walker Art Gallery stands among impressive Georgian public buildings in Liverpool’s Cultural Quarter.
+Take a walk down William Brown Street to enjoy the history and architecture from your surroundings.
+See the Central Library, the World Museum, and St George’s Hall; Perhaps stroll down Dale Street, which leads to the iconic Royal Liver Building.

 Photo © National Gallery, London